precice/precice.github.io/content/docs/tooling/tooling-cli.md

 precice-cli config format
 ```

-This subcommand group includes configuration related commands such as checking, [visualization](tooling-config-visualization), and formatting.
+This subcommand group includes configuration related commands such as checking, [visualization](tooling-config-visualization), and [formatting](https://github.com/precice/config-format).
+The check command first validates the given configuration using the [builtin tool](tooling-builtin) and then runs the [config checker](https://github.com/precice/config-check) on it.

 ### init